 Save the Children is advocating that government at the State and national levels work together and develop the financial framework so that the promise of free and quality education to children between the ages of 6 and 14 can be implemented across India.
 We are an important member of the RTE Forum.

 With two million children dying every year before they reach the age of five, Save the Children has launched its biggest global campaign ever, called EVERY ONE, with the aim of engaging literally EVERY ONE to tackle newborn and infant mortality.
 Our key advocacy aim of the campaign is to increase the Government’s public health expenditure to 3% of GDP by 2012, train Anganwadi workers on how to provide crucial pre and post-natal care and to develop convergence strategies between the key ministries which deal with health and nutrition so that reducing child mortality is a priority and government schemes and programmes are implemented in tandem.

-When it comes to Emergencies like the Kosi floods of 2008, Save the Children aren’t just on the scene within hours, we’re providing technical support to government and working with multiple aid agencies to co-ordinate aid as quickly and effectively as possible to save lives.
+When it comes to Emergencies like the floods in Uttarakhand (2013),J&k (2014), Kosi (2008),The Phalin Cyclone (2014) or the Nepal Earthquake; Save the Children aren’t just on the scene within hours, we’re providing technical support to government and working with multiple aid agencies to co-ordinate aid as quickly and effectively as possible to save lives.
 Furthermore, post emergency we work to set up child friendly spaces and restart ICDS centres so that children have access to food and nutrition and have places to play and learn which are clean and safe.